Kadaram Kondan

 Kadaram Kondan is a 2019 Indian Tamil-language action thriller film directed by Rajesh M. Selva and produced by Kamal Haasan.
 The film stars Vikram in the lead role and Akshara Haasan and Abi Hassan in supporting roles.
-It was shot between September 2018 and January 2019, and released on 19 July 2019.
-It is a remake of the 2010 French film Point Blank.
+This film is a remake of the 2010 French film Point Blank.
+This film was shot between September 2018 and January 2019.

+Kadaram Kondan was released on 19 July 2019.

 Plot

 Dr. Vasu Rajagopalan arrives in Kuala Lumpur with his pregnant wife Aatirah and works at a hospital, where a comatose robber has been admitted.
 After a botched murder attempt on the robber's life by two hitmen, Vasu contacts the RMP, which assigns Inspector Kalpana Rangaswamy to the case.
 Upon returning home, a man knocks Vasu out and kidnaps Aatirah.
 After regaining consciousness, Vasu gets a call from the assailant, who asks him to release the robber in exchange for Aatirah.
 Kalpana learns about the robber's identity called KK, an ex-army commando, who is wanted for burglary and contraband dealing.

 Kalpana rushes to the hospital with her associates Navin and Catherine, where they narrowly miss Vasu, who had managed to exfiltrate KK from the hospital.
 Kalpana's rival officer Vincent Rajadurai, who is notorious for brutal ways of solving crimes, is also on the heels of KK's case.
 Vincent explains to Kalpana that KK is connected to the recent murder of a wealthy industrialist and warns her to step aside.
 Vasu demands KK to release Aatirah at KL Sentral in exchange for him to be delivered safely.
 At the exchange point, Aatirah and KK are almost on the verge of being exchanged, but the hitmen (who had tried to kill KK earlier) arrive, forcing the duos to escape.
 The assailant brings Aatirah back to his hideout, but is killed by the hitmen, who forcefully abduct Aatirah.

 Vasu and KK take refuge at KK's safe house.
 While KK is distracted, Vasu manages to contact Kalpana.
 Kalpana arrives at the safe house, but is shot dead by Vincent, who is revealed to be a dirty cop.
 After Vincent leaves, KK manages to subdue his captors and injures one of Vincent's men, where he demands the truth behind the botched burglary attempt on the industrialist's office at Petronas Towers.
 Umar reveals to KK that Vincent had been hired by the industrialist's son to kill his father in order for the latter to inherit his father's wealth.
 Vincent had recorded the event on a spy camera and had arranged for KK's boss Anand Makaio to cover their tracks.